iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 imodeljs-backend depends directly on imodeljs-native-platform-api, as it is built to expect a particular native platform API.
 The native platform that is loaded and used at runtime must implement the expected API. imodeljs-backend checks compatibility at run time.

-imodeljs-backend has peerDependencies on the native platform packages as of the same version is the API that it uses.
-These peer dependencies tell downstream apps what versions of the native platform packages to depend on.
+Ultimately, it is up to an app to deliver and load a native platform at run time.
+The loaded native platform must implement at least the API that imodeljs-backend requires.

 # iModelJsNodeAddon